Calvert Cross Bar Approach Lighting System

 The Calvert system does not indicate a defined glide path, but the widths of the horizon bars are such that, if a pilot maintains a glide that will take him to the correct touch down point, each bar will appear to be the same width as the previous one as it disappears under the nose of the aircraft.
 Distance is indicated by using single lights in the centre line to indicate 1000 ft or less from the threshold, double lights for 1000-2000 ft and triple lights for 2000-3000 ft.

-It is interesting to note that the basic form of the Calvert cross bar lighting system still forms the basis for high-intensity approach lighting systems today.
+The basic form of the Calvert cross bar lighting system still forms the basis for high-intensity approach lighting systems today.

 Click here to return to the main Communications & Navigation index